ericholscher/ericholscher.com/site/blog/2016/aug/31/funding-oss-marketing-money.rst

 and in a way that is legitimate and ongoing.**
 We need to make sure that our funding isn't on the chopping block at the first sign of a downturn at a company.

+By providing value to marketers, we make sure that our budget isn't the first thing to be cut.
+**Instead of being a charity,
+we're entering into a business relationship where both sides come out ahead.**

 Help Us Help You
 ----------------